Chart Color Schemes

 The labour market strength in St Agnes positions it well ahead of most Australian regions

 Accommodation & food services have limited presence with 4.9% employment compared to the regional average of 6.8%.
-The area appears to offer limited local employment opportunities as indicated by the Census working population vs resident population count.
-During the year to September 2025, employment levels increased by 1.5% and labour force increased by 1.5%, with unemployment remaining essentially unchanged.
-In contrast, Greater Adelaide experienced employment growth of 3.0% and labour force growth of 2.9%, with a 0.1 percentage point drop in unemployment.
-State-level data to 25-Nov shows SA employment grew by 1.19% year-on-year, adding 10,710 jobs, with the state unemployment rate at 4.0%.
-This compares favourably to the national unemployment rate of 4.3%, with SA's employment growth outpacing the national average of 0.14%.
-Jobs and Skills Australia's national employment forecasts from May-25 offer insight into potential future demand within St Agnes.
-These projections suggest national employment should expand by 6.6% over five years and 13.7% over ten years, with growth rates differing significantly between industry sectors.
-Applying these industry-specific projections to St Agnes' employment mix suggests local employment should increase by 6.4% over five years and 13.4% over ten years.
+The predominantly residential area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+During the year to September 2025, employment levels increased by 1.5%, and labour force increased by 1.5%, with unemployment remaining essentially unchanged.
+In contrast, Greater Adelaide experienced employment growth of 3.0% and labour force growth of 2.9%, with a slight drop in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment should expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
+Applying these projections to St Agnes' employment mix suggests local employment should increase by 6.4% over five years and 13.4% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not consider localised population projections.

 Frequently Asked Questions - Employment